Doonesbury by Garry Trudeau for March 09, 2014

 32. Albert einstein brain i6

-braindead Premium Member about 10 years ago
+braindead Premium Member over 10 years ago

 And remember kids, when John Boehner hands out tobacco lobbyists’ checks on the House floor, IT’S OKAY IF A REPUBLICAN DOES IT.